Minzzigle/bbc-learning-english/jongun/Shopping with confidence.md

 - Do you sell soju?
 I'd like to jin-ro soju.
 It's very delicious, I think.
 - Execuse me, I'd like to buy coffee.
 - I'm looking for a mouse for my Alienware aurora r5.
 Do you sell Alienware mouse?
 - What kind of book would you like to?
-I recommand you The Grestest Gatsby.
+I recommand you the Grestest Gatsby.
 It's the masterpiece.
 - Would you like a plastic bag?
 It's 1000 won.
 - How would you like to pay? cash or credit card.
 - Thank you for your recommendation.
 But I'd like to be recommended a book writen in English.
 Because I'm a student.
 What kind of book